C.03 Prisoner general file management

 The collection of prisoner information will be managed to ensures it’s integrity and security.
-Prisoner files are only to be disposed of as directed by Archives New Zealand.
+Prisoner files may only be disposed of with the authority of Archives New Zealand.

 Prisoner general file management criteria